The Wireless Network Evolution

 First a review of the wireless network evolution.
 The 80’s saw the introduction of 1G better known as analogue cellular followed by 2G, 3G,4G and now 5G.
 Analog cellular system standards were fragmented at the county level and purely focused on providing voice services.

 GSM (2G) was the initial digital standard providing both voice and very limited data capability (SMS) and was the first “nearly” global standard.
 3G provided enough bandwidth to give us mobile video although it was initially sold as a more efficient way of providing voice services.
-4G acknowledged the need for low power Iot networks and 5G will bring us networks that can be configured on the fly for different applications whether they be high bandwidth, low latency, high mobility etc but not necessarily all at the same time!
+44G acknowledged the need for low power Iot networks with the introduction of Narrow Band IoT (NB-IoT) and LTE-M (also known as CAT-M1) profiles.
+5G will bring us networks that can be configured on the fly for different applications whether they be high bandwidth, low latency, high mobility etc but not necessarily all at the same time!
 Oh, and if this is not enough, the embryo of 6G is starting to form which is billed to integrated terrestrial and satellite wireless technology thus providing genuine global coverage …at long last!

 A little more detail on 5G.
 This will be a hybrid standard which builds on legacy 4G (LTE) technology but also elegantly integrates WiFi and emerging Low Power Wan technologies such as Sigfox and LoRA.
 The 5G network will offer application and deployment flexibility in that the software used to program the network (SDN) will define the the characteristics of the service.
 In addition, 5G networks will “think” for themselves such that they will be able to self organise (SON) to accommodate changes in bandwidth and latency demand as populations move around during the day.
 In the event of an abnormal event, for instance physical infrastructure damage, the network will automatically reroute traffic to maintain services.